Melanoma Treatment (PDQ®)NCI PDQ Summaries for Patients

 - Surgery to remove the tumor and some of the normal tissue around it.
 Skin grafting may be done to cover the wound caused by surgery.
 Sometimes lymph node mapping and sentinel lymph node biopsy are done to check for cancer in the lymph nodes at the same time as the surgery to remove the tumor.
 If cancer is found in the sentinel lymph node, more lymph nodes may be removed.

-- Surgery followed by biologic therapy with interferon if there is a high risk that the cancer will come back.
+- Surgery followed by immunotherapy with ipilimumab or interferon if there is a high risk that the cancer will come back.

-- A clinical trial of new kinds of treatments to be used after surgery.
+- A clinical trial of immunotherapy or targeted therapy to be used after surgery.

 Check the list of NCI-supported cancer clinical trials that are now accepting patients with stage III melanoma.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your doctor about clinical trials that may be right for you.
 General information about clinical trials is available from the NCI website.